0wang/0wang.github.io/_posts/2017-11-26-getting-started.md

 ---
 layout: post
 title: Stories of stroms
-featured-img: 0wang_logo.jpg
+featured-img: sleek_placehold
 mathjax: true
 ---

-# Road trip in the U.S
+# Road trip in the U.S 3

 [GitHub Pages](https://pages.github.com) can automatically generate and serve the website for you.
 Let's say you have a username/organisation `my-org` and project `my-proj`; if you locate Jekyll source under `blog` folder of master branch in your repo `github.com/my-org/my-proj`, the website will be served on `my-org.github.io/my-proj`.